-First Responder Center for Excellence Firefighter Cancer Presumptive Legislation per state — A great resource on what each State Firefighter Cancer Presumption law entails:
+First Responder Center for Excellence Firefighter Cancer Presumptive Legislation per state — A great resource on what each State FF Cancer Presumption law entails.

 International Agency for Research on Cancer (IARC) Classifications — Many state Firefighter Cancer Presumptive laws are based off IARC exposures.